 - rooming house operators – currently called rooming house owners.

-To view the proposed Regulations and Regulatory Impact Statement and make a submission, visit the New regulations for rental housing page on the Engage Victoria website.
+To view the proposed Regulations and Regulatory Impact Statement, visit the New regulations for rental housing page on the Engage Victoria website.

 The Regulations and submissions will be available to view on the Engage Victoria website in April 2020.